Ingrideluke/Kabsview/README.md

 # Kabsview
-A free to use Digital design based to assis low income business to develop visually
+A free to use Digital signage based to assis low income business to develop visually